cbeavis-frameworks/speech-to-code/BRANCH.md

 4. Adding error handling and retries for CLI interactions
 5. Creating a user-friendly UI for voice interaction

+## Recent Updates

+The following key improvements have been implemented:

+1. ✅ Proper Node.js installation with automatic detection and setup
+2. ✅ Local Claude Code package installation with correct environment configuration
+3. ✅ Terminal interface for interacting with Claude Code CLI
+4. ✅ Fixed path resolution for finding installed packages
+5. ✅ Improved installation state tracking with SwiftData

 ## Pending Work

 Before merging this branch back to main, the following items should be completed:

-1. ⬜ Create ClaudeCodeService for interacting with Claude Code CLI
-2. ⬜ Implement voice command processing pipeline
+1. ⬜ Implement voice command processing pipeline
-3. ⬜ Create project context management system
+2. ⬜ Create project context management system
-4. ⬜ Add error handling for CLI communication failures
+3. ⬜ Add more robust error handling for CLI communication failures
-5. ⬜ Develop voice control UI components
+4. ⬜ Develop voice control UI components
-6. ⬜ Write comprehensive tests for the service
+5. ⬜ Write comprehensive tests for the service

 ## How to Use